Mission: Our Vision, History, Commitment

 We believe culture is created by communities, and that representation is a step towards inclusivity and justice.
 Equity in the art field starts with everyone getting a seat at the table, but it does not end there.
 Our vision is to seek out and offer a platform to artists whose vitality expands and deepens the cultural conversation, especially if theirs is a voice that has been marginalized due to their identity, their social or political perspective, or their aesthetic position.

-In addition to hosting more than a dozen major exhibitions each year, and participating in vital international art fairs such as Frieze New York and London, Frieze Masters, Art Basel Miami Beach, Art Basel Hong Kong, EXPO Chicago, and the New York Armory Show, we host artist talks, facilitate special programming in support of philanthropic causes, and foster intellectual discourse by regularly bringing artists, curators, and collectors together with academics and experts in the contemporary art field.
+In addition to hosting major exhibitions, and participating in vital international art fairs such as Frieze New York and London, Frieze Masters, Art Basel Miami Beach, Untitled Art Miami Beach, Art Basel Hong Kong, EXPO Chicago, and the New York Armory Show, we host artist talks, facilitate special programming in support of philanthropic causes, and foster intellectual discourse by regularly bringing artists, curators, and collectors together with academics and experts in the contemporary art field.

 • Gallery History

 Throughout our history, it has remained crucial that we pursue the vision of a contemporary art field that is inclusive, diverse, and dynamic.
 Kavi, our founder, was born in Chicago to parents who immigrated from New Delhi, India.
+Kavi comes from a long line of art lovers who were also pioneers in the International, Asian Diaspora and Chicago art world.
 Before coming to America, the Gupta family was deeply involved in supporting the arts, and they brought that passion with them to the United States.
-Kavis father, an architect and engineer who worked on many significant buildings in the Chicago area, raised Kavi in an environment of creativity and taught him to think big.
+Kavis father, an architect and engineer who worked on many significant buildings in the Chicago area, raised Kavi in an environment of creativity that taught him to think big.
 Throughout his undergraduate and graduate studies, Kavi immersed himself in the complementary worlds of art and business.
 His ambitions led him to learn everything he could about art history, and then to dedicate himself to making a life in the art world.

 In the late 1990s, Kavi was one of the first to see opportunity in Chicagos West Loop Area.
 He recalls strolling through the area with beloved Chicago philanthropist and art collector Lew Manilow shortly after returning from a trip to New York.
 Admiring the rugged beauty of the neighborhood’s numerous warehouses and industrial buildings, Kavi looked at Lew and said, “Do you know what this reminds me of?”
 Lew, thinking the same thing, said, “Chelsea.”